zalavariandris/lighttrace2/README.md

 - [x] support light frequency (in GLViewport)
 - [x] use RGB color instead of a single frequency or spectral distribution (for now)
 - [x] spectral color support
-- [ ] show manipulators when object is selected.
+- [x] show manipulators only when object is selected.

 - [ ] persistent display options
 - [ ] ? refactor _sceneObject_ to ECS entity
 - [ ] hitTest and raytrace on the GPU